 If you want to create a jjimjilbang experience at home, check this relaxing background music, perfect for massage therapy!

-The Spa in Garden 5 – where ice room melts quicker than waffle
+The Spa in Garden 5 – where the ice room melts quicker than a waffle

 The co-ed area has a variety of special rooms where you can continue relaxing.
 Enter oven-like traditional pine tree saunas (103-115 degrees), expose yourself to light and salt therapy (83 degrees), treat your atopic dermatitis in the cypress room (31 degrees), or try the ice room that sadly had no ice (and had only 11,6 degrees of Celsius).